Harachili/Harachili.github.io/content/about.md

 - Bachelor's degree in Computer Science (110L/110)
 - Cyberchallenge.it 2023 instructor in cryptography
 - Partecipated at DefCon CTF Finals and Hack-A-Sat 4 with mHACKeroni and won the latter
+- Qualified to the csaw-ESC 2023 finals with TRX